This policy outlines the roles and responsibilities for schools when coordinating a short-term study tour for students visiting from overseas.

-- Study tours are available for overseas primary and secondary school students aged 10 and above.
-Study tours include a minimum of 10 students and range from one day to 4 weeks.
+- Face-to-face study tours are available for overseas primary and secondary school students aged 10 and above.
+Study tours have between 10 and 20 students, and 2 accompanying adults.
+They range from 1 day to 4 weeks.

-- Study tours are coordinated by International Education Division (IED) in the department in conjunction with host schools and accredited study tour operators .
+- Study tours are coordinated by International Education Division (IED) in the department in conjunction with host schools and .

 - Schools must not accept a study tour without consulting the department.
 Schools do not need to consult the department when hosting visits from their sister schools as these are not considered study tours.

 - Schools are not authorised to accept fees for hosting a study tour.
-All fee payments must be coordinated and received by the department in accordance with Ministerial Order 819 – Fees for Overseas Students in Government Schools .
+All fee payments must be coordinated and received by the department in accordance with .

-- For information on hosting a study tour, refer to the Guidance tab.
+- For information on hosting a study tour, refer to the .

-Study tours are available for overseas primary and secondary school students aged 10 and above.
-Study tours include a minimum of 10 students and range from one day to 4 weeks, with 2 weeks being the most common length.
+Face-to-face study tours are available for overseas primary and secondary school students aged 10 and above.
+Study tours have between 10 and 20 students and 2 accompanying adults.
+They range from 1 day to 4 weeks, with 1 to 2 weeks being the most common length.

 Study tours are a great way to improve global learning and engagement at your school and support students to develop their intercultural understanding in line with the Victorian Curriculum F–10.

-Study tours provide groups of visiting overseas students with the opportunity to gain new skills and knowledge through integrated lessons with local students, English as an Additional Language (EAL) classes, themed study, cultural exchange, buddy program and excursions.
-Study tour themes may include science and technology, performing and visual arts, and leadership and sport.
-Some study tours include homestay accommodation and welcome and farewell ceremonies.
+Study tours provide groups of visiting overseas students with the opportunity to gain new skills and knowledge through integrated lessons with local students, English as an Additional Language (EAL) classes, and excursions tailored to the group’s interests.
+Study tour themes may include science and technology, performing and visual arts, leadership, and sport.

 Becoming a host school and hosting a study tour

 Schools must not accept a study tour without consulting the department.
+Study tour operators are not permitted to contact schools directly.
 Schools must forward all queries from study tour operators to IED, which manages the study tour program.

-Schools must manage unexpected issues and emergencies, including providing crisis management and 24 hours emergency contact.
+Schools must manage unexpected issues and emergencies, including providing crisis management and a 24 hour emergency contact.

-Schools are requested to provide feedback to the department on study tours they host and on accredited study tour operators so that the department can continue to improve the study tours program and the support offered to schools.
+Schools are requested to provide feedback to the department on study tours they host and on accredited study tour operators so the department can continue to improve the study tours program.

 Schools are not authorised to accept fees for hosting a study tour.
-All fee payments must be coordinated and received by the department in accordance with Ministerial Order 819 – Fees for Overseas Students in Government Schools (Ministerial Order 819) which specifies the fees payable by overseas students enrolled in study tours.
+All fee payments must be coordinated and received by the department in accordance with (Ministerial Order 819) which specifies the fees payable by overseas students enrolled in study tours.

-Host schools receive a disbursement, via the department, for providing educational and homestay accommodation services which cover the operation and delivery costs of the program
+Host schools receive a disbursement, via the department, for providing educational services which cover the operation and delivery costs of the program

-A study tour is a fee-for service short-term inbound educational program ranging from 1 day to 4 weeks for overseas students for which fees are prescribed in Ministerial Order 819.
+A study tour is a fee-for-service short-term inbound educational program ranging from 1 day to 4 weeks for overseas students for which fees are prescribed in Ministerial Order 819.
 Study tours allow groups of overseas students to have a rich educational and cultural exchange in a Victorian government school.
-The experience incorporates a combination of English language learning, themed study, classroom integration, cultural exchange, buddy program, and edutourism excursions study tours are different to reciprocal student visits from a sister school partnership and the international student program, which are governed by separate policies.
+The experience incorporates a combination of classroom integration, EAL classes, and excursions.
+Study tours are different to reciprocal student visits as part of a sister school partnership and the International Student Program (ISP), which are governed by separate policies.